apache/flink/docs/concepts/stateful-stream-processing.md

 ## State Persistence

 Flink implements fault tolerance using a combination of **stream replay** and **checkpointing**.
-A checkpoint is related to a specific point in each of the input streams along with the corresponding state for each of the operators.
-A streaming dataflow can be resumed from a checkpoint while maintaining consistency *(exactly-once processing semantics)* by restoring the state of the operators and replaying the events from the point of the checkpoint.
+A checkpoint marks a specific point in each of the input streams along with the corresponding state for each of the operators.
+A streaming dataflow can be resumed from a checkpoint while maintaining consistency *(exactly-once processing semantics)* by restoring the state of the operators and replaying the records from the point of the checkpoint.

-The checkpoint interval is a means of trading off the overhead of fault tolerance during execution with the recovery time (the number of events that need to be replayed).
+The checkpoint interval is a means of trading off the overhead of fault tolerance during execution with the recovery time (the number of records that need to be replayed).

 The fault tolerance mechanism continuously draws snapshots of the distributed streaming data flow.
 For streaming applications with small state, these snapshots are very light-weight and can be drawn frequently without much impact on performance.
-The state of the streaming applications is stored at a configurable place (such as the master node, or HDFS).
+The state of the streaming applications is stored at a configurable place, usually in a distributed file system.

 In case of a program failure (due to machine-, network-, or software failure), Flink stops the distributed streaming dataflow.
 The system then restarts the operators and resets them to the latest successful checkpoint.
 The input streams are reset to the point of the state snapshot.
-Any records that are processed as part of the restarted parallel dataflow are guaranteed to not have been part of the previously checkpointed state.
+Any records that are processed as part of the restarted parallel dataflow are guaranteed to not have affected the previously checkpointed state.

 {% info Note %} By default, checkpointing is disabled.
 See [Checkpointing]({{
 site.baseurl }}{% link dev/stream/state/checkpointing.md %}) for details on how